 Basically, you put the effect on the right side as the problem statement.
 Then you list all possible causes on the left, grouped into larger cause categories.
 The resulting shape resembles a fish skeleton.
 Which is a perfect way to say, "This problem smells fishy."

-Basically, when faced with a problem, ask yourself a question about it and brainstorm 12 answers (“12 what elses”) to that problem.
-Then you can go further by taking one answer, turning it into a question and generating 12 more what elses.
+When faced with a problem, ask yourself a question about it and brainstorm 12 answers ("12 what elses") to that problem.
+Then you can go further by taking one answer, turning it into a question and generating 12 more "what elses."
 Repeat until the solution is golden brown, fully baked, and ready to take out of the oven.

 Hopefully you find these different techniques useful and they get your imagination rolling with ideas on how to solve different problems.

-And if that’s the case, then you have 4 different takeaways to use the next time a problem gets you tangled up:
+And if that's the case, then you have four different takeaways to use the next time a problem gets you tangled up:

 - Don't start by trying to solve the problem.
 First, aim to understand the root of the problem.